Michael-F-Bryan/rust-ffi-guide/src/pythonic/index.md

 > conditions the user will violate memory safety.
 The `# Safety` and `# Remarks` headers
 > in these doc-comments are used for each function which could provoke unsafe behaviour.
 >
 > Also, make sure you document your exported functions.
-I've been forced to use
+From experience, working with
-> more than enough proprietary libraries with non-existent documentation, please
-> don't add to the problem!
+> libraries with non-existent documentation is not fun.
+Please don't add to the problem!

 ## Wrapping It With Python